kylork/code-pattern-analyzer/README.md

 A powerful tool for analyzing and identifying patterns in source code across multiple programming languages.

+## Overview

 ![Code Pattern Analyzer](https://img.shields.io/badge/Status-Prototype-blue)

+The Code Pattern Analyzer is a framework for detecting patterns in source code.
+It can identify common structures like functions and classes, as well as more complex design patterns and anti-patterns.
+This tool aims to help developers understand existing codebases, identify refactoring opportunities, and enforce coding standards.

 ## Features